 If the tunnels don’t satisfy your medieval interests, there are over 50 castles and villages around the country you can explore.
 Probably the best of these is Vianden Castle, located about two hours north of Luxembourg City on the border of Germany.
 Visiting Vianden Castle is a full-day excursion, and well worth it if you have a day to spare during your visit.

 The train ride is roughly 47 minutes long.
-Once in Diekirch, we took the 570 bus to Vianden, getting off at the stop on the far side of the river directly beneath Vianden castle.
-Altogether, it was about an hour and a half of traveling, although we took a lunch break in Diekirch.
+Once in Diekirch, I took the 570 bus to Vianden, getting off at the stop on the far side of the river directly beneath Vianden castle.
+Altogether, it was about an hour and a half of traveling, although I took a lunch break in Diekirch.

-When we went, our 24-hour public transportation ticket was €4 ($4.40).
+When I went, my 24-hour public transportation ticket was €4 ($4.40).
 As of January 1st, 2020, public transportation in Luxembourg is free!
 They are the first country in the world with completely free public transportation.

 Lunch at Snack Istanbul

 The restaurants and cafes in Vianden aren’t particularly expensive by Luxembourg standards, which means they’re quite expensive compared to nearly everywhere else.
-We checked several on the map on the train ride up, and finally decided it would be cheaper to get something in Diekirch.
-We were also hungry and didn’t want to wait any longer to eat.
+I checked several on the map during the train ride up, and finally decided it would be cheaper to get something in Diekirch.
+I was also hungry and didn’t want to wait any longer to eat.
 As mentioned in my other articles on Luxembourg, a kebab shop is the cheapest place to eat in the country.

 Snack Istanbul in Diekirch had some pretty glowing reviews, many of which said it was the best kebab in the country.
-Of course we had to try it out for ourselves.
-We both got the kebab sandwich, one covered with kebab sauce and the other with andalouse sauce.
-I started out with the latter, but after Laura had her first taste of that delicious sauce, we had to swap.
+Of course, I had to try it out for myself.
+I got the kebab sandwich covered with andalouse sauce.
 At only €5 ($5.50), it was the best and cheapest option, although certainly not the smallest.
-It was a struggle for us to finish our sandwiches, and we can easily agree they were fantastic!
+It was a struggle for me to finish the sandwich, and I can easily agree it was fantastic!

 Climbing to Vianden Castle

 There is a third way up to the castle which is the longest but has the best views of the castle.
 Next to the river are two cafes – Cafe Du Pont and Brasserie Des Arts.
 Between these is an alleyway fronted by a small stone arch.
 This is the beginning of the trail which climbs the far side of the valley across from the castle.
 This trail isn’t significantly longer than just walking up the road, but it will give you the best vantage for photographs of the castle.
-Unfortunately, we didn’t walk that trail ourselves, as we only found out about it as we were waiting for the bus back to Luxembourg City.
+Unfortunately, I didn’t walk that trail myself, as I only found out about it as I was waiting for the bus back to Luxembourg City.

 Tickets to explore the castle are €7 ($7.70) for adults, or free with the Luxembourg Card.
 The castle is open nearly every day from 10 a.m. to 4 p.m.
-Unfortunately, we arrived not long before 4, so we chose not to explore the inside of the castle.
-Not a big loss for us as we’ve both been to many, many castles in our travels.
+Unfortunately, I arrived not long before 4, so I chose not to explore the inside of the castle.
+Not a big loss for me as I’ve been to many, many castles in my travels.

 The castle isn’t the only attraction in Vianden.
 The church mentioned above is worth a visit.
 It’s small but cute.
 I’m not particularly sure why but I always like checking out churches when I travel.
 You never know when you’ll find a truly spectacular one.

-There’s also the Vianden Museum of Caricature and Cartoon, but it was closed when we passed by.
+There’s also the Vianden Museum of Caricature and Cartoon, but it was closed when I passed by.